BrianWill/byteschool/markdown/data as bytes/numbers as bits.md

 As you've probably guessed by now, we represent positive decimal integers as bits by simply converting to binary.
 The decimal number 130, for example, has the binary equivalent 10000010 and so can be represented with 8 bits.

-# negative numbers

-An unsigned integer is always positive, never negative.
+An ***unsigned*** integer is always positive, never negative.
 If we use 8 bits to store an unsigned integer, we can represent the values 0 up to 255:

 ```
 0000_0000    (0)